 Supporting the role of the Registrar, the Head of Teaching and Learning provides leadership on all matters related to learning, teaching and research activity within the school.
 This involves working collaboratively with faculty and students to promote, support and enhance innovation and best practice in teaching and learning.
 It includes ascertaining, maintaining, improving and evaluating the quality of teaching and learning within the school.
-He/She ascertains the quality of teaching and learning asystematic system of formal and informal feedback from faculty and students.
+He/She ascertains the quality of teaching and learning within the school through a systematic system of formal and informal feedback from faculty and students.